Where did the name “Laughing Squid” come from?

 While flying back to San Francisco on a cross-country flight in the Fall of 1995 I made it my goal to come up with a name before the plane landed.
 By the end of the flight Laughing Squid ended up at the top of the list.

-When I founded the company in November 1995, the full name was originally Laughing Squid Productions, but the “Productions” was latter dropped to simplify things.
+When I founded the company in November 1995, the full name was originally Laughing Squid Productions, but the “Productions” was later dropped to simplify things.

-And then in 1992, just a few years before I started the company, one of my favorite bands They Might Be Giants came out with their album Apollo 18 which featured an illustration of a giant squid battling a sperm whale as the album art, yet one more thing influencing the choice of squid in the name.
+And then in 1992, right as I moved to San Francisco and just a few years before I started the company, one of my favorite bands, They Might Be Giants, came out with their album Apollo 18, which features an illustration of a giant squid battling a sperm whale as the album art, yet one more thing influencing the choice of squid in the name.

 The idea of squid worked well as part of the name since the multiple tentacles would be a metaphor for all of the various things I wanted to do with the company.
 From the very beginning I knew we would be involved in way more areas than just film and video production, which was the case as we expanded into local art promotion with the launch of The Squid List, then web design, which led to web hosting and then finally the blog which you are now reading.

 And having the squid laugh was an absurd concept.
 There has always been some kind of humor element involved with things I’ve been involved with.
 Even the Alonso Smith documentary was about a satirical surrealist who used humor throughout his work.